tpage99/wcpartners/src/pages/resources/COVID-19.md

 - [[How to set up Zoom for parents and students]](https://youtu.be/d7xXZxRDFUU)
 - [[Written Zoom Directions for Students]](https://thinkcollege.net/sites/default/files/files/resources/Zoom%20Directions%20for%20Students.pdf)

-_\*as of April 2, 2020 WC Partners became aware of various potential vulnerabilities within Zoom.
-While it can be a helpful and free tool to use, there are certain precautions that should be taken in order to prevent concerns related to "Zoombombing" and other known security issues within Zoom.
-You can read [this article](https://protonmail.com/blog/zoom-privacy-issues/) regarding steps you should take to make if using Zoom_.
+_\*On April 2, 2020 WC Partners became aware of various potential security vulnerabilities within Zoom.
+While it can be a helpful and free tool to use, there are certain precautions that should be taken in order to prevent concerns related to "Zoombombing" and other known security issues.
+You can read [this article](https://protonmail.com/blog/zoom-privacy-issues/) regarding steps you should take if using Zoom_.

 ---